Slap-me/HTML/README.md

-A sophomore student writes HTML with JavaScript, CSS, and PHP
--                                   "Tools" project owner
--                                   Slap-me
+A junior high school student wrote html with JavaScript, css, PHP, some projects contain some imperceptible and stubborn logic errors (for me) please help to modify, thank you!